 One of the greatest phenomena to ever appear on the world stage, the Japanese franchise Pokémon or “Pocket Monsters” has been a major player in entertainment ever since it first appeared in the 1990’s.
 Spanning nearly every popular media outlet- video games, trading cards, TV episodes and feature films- Pokémon has established a hold on modern society that is unlikely to abate anytime soon.

 One of the most popular manifestations of this franchise has been the numerous video games that have been released since its inception.
-In the world of Pokémon, specifically those games set in the Kanto Region, the Rainbow Badge is one of eight designated badges that players must earn as part of the overall story line.
-This badge is earned at the location in the game known as Celadon City, and to win it the player must defeat the Grass-type Pokémon that have been trained by the Celadon City gym leader.
-This information also applies to the depiction of Celadon City in the animated series and its place in the Kanto Region story arc.
+In the world of Pokémon, specifically those games set in the Kanto Region, the Volcano Badge is one of eight designated badges that players must earn as part of the overall story line.
+This badge is earned at the location in the game known as Cinnabar Island (or, in later versions, the Seafoam Islands), and to win it the player must defeat the Fire-type Pokémon that have been trained by the Cinnabar Island gym leader.
+This information also applies to the depiction of Cinnabar Island in the animated series and its place in the Kanto Region story arc.

 Image courtesy of Zexion21 at deviantart.com: